 Hate – Bathrooms

 If you haven’t heard of squat toilets – you’re in for a beautiful lesson on what I like to call “squatty potties”!

 Basically, you drop your drawers, squat down and aim for the pot.
 The catch is that not all bathrooms have doors or stalls.
 Some have a simple waist high partition between you and the person squatting next to you.

-Taxi’s were really cheap!
+Taxis were really cheap!
 It was easier for us to just pay a couple dollars for a taxi, than the hassle of finding the subway and figuring it all out.
 The money saved by taking the subway was like a dollar.
 The hostel was as nice as a hotel for a fraction of the price, at less than $20 a night for a private room.
+I was impressed!

 Imagine when you’re getting over a really bad head cold; all that mucus plugging your nose and throat starts breaking up… it has to come out somewhere.
 So you suck in your nose really hard, feel the ball in your throat and make that nasty hack noise to loosen it all up, and then spit!

 That entire process is pretty much normal to hear/see, anytime, anywhere in China.
 A man in a restaurant actually had a bucket between his legs.
 I was lucky enough to be facing him and I witnessed him hack and spit into the bucket, over 10 times.
 I could barely finish my hot pot!

 Leave me a comment if there’s anything you think I missed!
 Or if you really liked my post!

 19 Photos to Inspire You to Hike the Great Wall of China

 I stayed at Beijing Downtown Backpackers Hostel, which offered day trips to the Great Wall.
 Jinshanling is a portion of the Great Wall located about 80 miles (130 kilometers) northeast of downtown Beijing.